top of page

 What is a soft tissue injury?

 Soft tissues include ligaments, muscles and tendons.
-These soft areas of the body can become injured after a trauma like a strain, sprain or overload.
+These soft areas of the body can become injured after a trauma like a strain, sprain or overload, e.g an ankle sprain or a hamstring pull.

 After an injury your body works hard to repair, recover and renew the affected area.
 The process starts with inflammation which often causes: